PhantomBot/PhantomBot/docs/guides/content/setupbot/oauth/step3-a.md

   - This is the account that you want to appear in Twitch chat when the bot sends messages
   - If the wrong account is displayed, click the **not you? log out** link and then login with the desired bot account
 - Review the requested permissions and then click **Authorize**
-- After you are redirected back to the PhantomBot OAuth page, ensure you get a green success message near the top of the screen
+- After you are redirected back to the PhantomBot OAuth page, ensure you get a green success message near the top of the page
 - Scroll to the bottom and click **Connect with Twitch Broadcaster**

   ![Connect with Twitch Buttons](./images/oauth/oauth_buttons.png)